mreutman/ddns53/README.md

 Route 53.
 In order to acomplish this task, boto3, the official Python library for accessing AWS, is leveraged.

-Note, this utility is not by any means endoursed by Amazon and may violate the terms of service with your internet service provider.
+Note, this utility is not by any means endorsed by Amazon.
+In addition, use of this software may violate the terms of service specified by your internet service provider.
 The end user assumes all responsiblity for the use of this software.

 ## Set Up